dbos-inc/dbos-docs/docs/python/reference/contexts.md

 DBOS.workflow_id: str
 ```

-May only be accessed from within a workflow, transaction, or communicator.
+May only be accessed from within a workflow, step, or transaction.
 Return the identity of the current workflow.

 ### span